Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 The supporter's contact information must be included in the letter, preferably on letterhead.

-To assist the Review Subommittee in its deliberations, the support letters should contain information not addressed in the nomination narrative.
+To assist the Review Subommittee in their deliberations, the support letters should contain information not addressed in the nomination narrative.
 The support letters should support the nominee's years' of experience and clearly describe the way the award’s purpose and criteria have been met and provide specific, concrete examples for the following

-The recipients of the Awards are selected by the Breakin' It Down Awards Review Subcommittee, comprising BID committee members and external professionals, volunteers, and consultants in the field conducts in-depth qualitative assessment in order to select nominees and, subsequently, vote to determine the award winner.
-If appropriate, the Subcommittee may select one individual award and one organization recipient in the Emerging Leaders and Denise Stennis Awards categories in a given year.
 In the event that two nominations are tied for first place in a given category, the Review Subcommittee will review each nomination for a second time and provide new rating numbers for each nomination criteria.
 The nomination with the highest total ranking number will be the awardee.
 Results of the tie-breaker rating will be annotated on a separate worksheet ("TIE-BREAKER worksheet") and will be signed by Awards Subcommittee chair or Planning Committee vice chair for authenticity.
 In a rare occurrence, the two nominations tied for first place may be concurrently awarded in a category, subject to the approval of the Breakin’ It Down Planning Committee.
-At the discretion of Awards Subcommittee, an Honorable Mention may be recognized.
-The Awards Subcommittee may recommend not to present an award if the nominations do not meet the stated award criteria.
-The awards need not be offered if the BIreakin' It Down Planning Committee so decides in a particular year.
-All decisions of the Award and Breakin' It Down Planning Committees are final and not subject to appeal.

 Conflict of Interest Disclosure

-Potential awardees will be contacted by the Breakin' It Down Planning Committee vice chair by email provided at the time of nomination and will then be required to complete and submit the online Agreement to Breakin' It Down Awards Terms and Conditions. within three (3) days of notification or the award may be forfeited and an alternate awardee may be determined.
-Return of any award notification as undeliverable may result in disqualification and an alternative may be determined.
+Potential awardees will be contacted by the Breakin' It Down Planning Committee vice chair by email provided at the time of nomination and will then be required to complete and submit the online SELECTED NOMINEE DECLARATION AND RELEASE FORM within three (3) days of notification or the award may be forfeited and an alternate awardee may be determined.

 Should a nominee not be selected in the initial year of submission, the nomination will be carried over and considered active for the next award cycle.
 Thus, a nomination will be considered at least twice.
 The award need not be made to count as an award cycle.